ajitagupta/core-java-mini-projects/README.md

 Java has no in-built functional interfaces that can take 3 arguments or more.

 ### Stream API
 If you want to process bulk objects of collection then you should go for Streams concept.
-Streams is a speical iterator class that allows processing collections of objects in a functional manner, e.g. fetch all objects from list whose value is greater than 15.
+Streams is a special iterator class that allows processing collections of objects in a functional manner, e.g. fetch all objects from list whose value is greater than 15.

 Multiple lines of code are reduced to one line of code with streams.